cis198-2016s/slides/02/content.md

 }

 fn main() {
-    Point::new(1, 2);
+    let p = Point::new(1, 2);
 }
 ```

-- Associated function: a function for a type which does not take `self`.
+- Associated function: like a method, but does not take `self`.
-    - This is called with namespacing syntax (`Point::new`) not member syntax.
+    - This is called with namespacing syntax: `Point::new()`.
-    - Similar to "static methods".
+        - Not `Point.new()`.
+    - Like a "static" method in Java.
 - A constructor-like function is usually named `new`.
-    - Rust does not have a notion of actual / automatic constructors.
+    - No inherent notion of constructors, no automatic construction.

 ---
 ## Implementations